sodadata/docs/soda-sql/documentation/glossary.md

 The file in which you configure scan metrics and tests.
 Soda SQL uses the input from this file to prepare, then run SQL queries against your data.
 See [Scan YAML]({% link soda-sql/documentation/scan.md %}).

 ### Soda Cloud
 A free, web application that enables you to examine the results of Soda SQL scans and create monitors and alerts.
 To use Soda Cloud, you must set up and connect Soda SQL to your Soda cloud account.
+Create a Soda Cloud account at [cloud.soda.io](https://cloud.soda.io/signup) then [connect Soda SQL to Soda Cloud]({% link soda-sql/documentation/connect_to_cloud.md %}).

 ### Soda SQL
 An open-source command-line tool that scans the data in your warehouse.
 You can use this as a stand-alone tool to monitor data quality from the command-line, or connect it to a Soda Cloud account to monitor your data using a web application.
+Start by [installing Soda SQL]({% link soda-sql/getting-started/installation.md%}).

 ### SQL metric
 A custom metric you define in your scan YAML file.
+Also known as a custom metric.
 SQL metrics essentially enable you to add SQL queries to your scan YAML file so that Soda SQL runs them during a scan.
 See [SQL metrics]({% link soda-sql/documentation/sql_metrics.md %}#sql-metrics).

 ### table
 A table in your warehouse.